FooBarShebang/com_lib/Documentation/Requirements/RE002_serial_port_com_requirements.md

 * (Unicode) strings (Python type **str**) - will be encoded using UTF-8 codec
 * Byte-stings (type **bytes**)
 * Byte arrays (type **bytearray**) - converted explicitely into byte-string before sending
-* Any class instance providing method *packToBytes*() - this method will be used to convert Data into bytes
+* Any class instance providing method *packBytes*() - this method will be used to convert Data into bytes

 By default, the methods *getResponse*() and *sendSync*() should return the received data as a byte-string, unless a different data type is explicitely requested via an optional argument, which can be:

 * (Unicode) string - UTF-8 codec is applied for decoding
 * Byte arrays (type **bytearray**)
-* Any class instance providing class method *unpackFromBytes*() - the bytestring will be passed into that method to instantiate the required data type
+* Any class instance providing class method *unpackBytes*() - the bytestring will be passed into that method to instantiate the required data type

 COBS encoding / decoding must be applied to the bytestring before sending / upon receipt in order to allow proper use of b'\x00' package terminator (REQ-FUN-227).